-2.5 Installation Baculum API from deb binary packages
+2.6 Installation Baculum API from deb binary packages

 Note Before start using Baculum API and Baculum Web version 9.0.0 and later please backup your Bacula configuration in safe place.
-It is specially important because on first save config action the Bacula configuration is joined into one file per Bacula component.
+It is specially important because on first save configuration the Bacula configuration is joined into one file per Bacula component.